fluxninja/aperture/docs/content/guides/mistral.md

 [concurrency scheduling](https://docs.fluxninja.com/reference/blueprints/concurrency-scheduling/base),
 consisting of two main components:

-- Concurrency Limiter: It allows setting the max number of concurrenct requests that can be processed.
-This paratemeter can be set according to an application's ability to set to handle the maximum number of concurrent requests at a given time.
+- Concurrency Limiter: It allows setting the max number of concurrent requests that can be processed.
+This parameter can be set according to an application's ability to set to handle the maximum number of concurrent requests at a given time.
 - Scheduler: Aperture has a
   [weighted fair queuing](https://docs.fluxninja.com/concepts/scheduler/)
   scheduler that prioritizes the requests based on multiple factors such as the